Bank of England holds fire ahead of guidance revamp

 Britain's economy last year staged a surprise turnaround and markets are pricing in at least some chance of a rate hike late this year.
 BoE Governor Mark Carney and other policymakers have had to stress that they are in no rush to raise rates.

-There was little reaction in financial markets to the expected decision.
-The pound, which hit a seven-week low against the dollar on Wednesday, was flat on the day at 1214 GMT.

-A plan announced by the BoE last August - not even to think about higher interest rates until unemployment fell to 7 percent - has been rendered almost obsolete by a plunge in the jobless rate to just above that level.
+A plan they announced last August - not even to think about higher interest rates until unemployment fell to 7 percent - has been rendered almost obsolete by a plunge in the jobless rate to just above that level.

 The BoE is expected to give at least some clues as to its new guidance plan next Wednesday when the central bank publishes its quarterly economic forecasts and holds a news conference.